allegroai/clearml-docs/docs/guides/datasets/data_man_cifar_classification.md

 ## Using the Dataset

-Now that we have a new dataset registered, we can consume it.
+Now that a new dataset is registered, you can consume it.

 The [data_ingestion.py](https://github.com/allegroai/clearml/blob/master/examples/datasets/data_ingestion.py) example
 script demonstrates using the dataset within Python code.